christopherwoodall/Ben-s-Software-/readme.txt

-**there are mant duplicate functions in this software yet to be cleaned**
+**there are many duplicate functions in this software yet to be cleaned**

 # Ben's Accessibility Software